chapter two

 • Creating smaller, faster models

-In the previous chapter, we saw the model tailoring pipeline, where we explained that the most differentiating point of our approach to creating efficient solutions was the re-architecture of the models.
+In the previous chapter, we introduced the model-tailoring pipeline and explained that the key differentiator in our approach to creating efficient solutions is rearchitecting the models.

-In this chapter, you're going to get hands-on and create an adaptation of a model.
-We're going to treat it as if it were a professional assignment, in which we have a base model that works very well, and we need to reduce its size while preserving as many of its capabilities as possible.
+In this chapter, you’ll get hands-on by adapting a model.
+We’ll treat this as a professional assignment: we have a base model that works very well, and we need to reduce its size while preserving as many of its capabilities as possible.

 NOTE

-This is a very common case in the industry.
-For example, Nvidia uses the combination of Structural Optimization (through pruning techniques) and Knowledge Recovery (using knowledge distillation) to create its model families.
-This way, they only need to fully train the largest model in the family.
+This is very common in the industry.
+For example, NVIDIA combines structural optimization (through pruning techniques) and knowledge recovery (using knowledge distillation) to create its model families.
+That way, it only needs to fully train the largest model in the family.

 2.1 The rearchitecting workflow